Chori88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is readme filevfor shell permossions taks0
+This is readme file for shell permossions taks2